The extent of formation of organic molecules in the comae of comets showing relatively high activity: Coma Model

 \subsection{Comet Compositions and Model Runs}

-We selected a sample of four Oort cloud comets in order to study the formation of organics in their gas-phase comae.
+We selected a sample of four Oort cloud comets to study organics' formation in the gas-phase comae.
 These comets are, in chronological order of their discovery, C/1996 B2 (Hyakutake), C/2012 F6 (Lemmon), C/2013 R1 (Lovejoy) and C/2014 Q2 (Lovejoy).
-All of these are bright comets, with high production rates near perihelion \citep{Combi2014, Combi2018, Combi2019}, which facilitated the remote detection of a lot of organic molecules, while sensitive upper limits were obtained for some other organics.
-The relative abundances of complex organic molecules in most comets vary within one order of magnitude \citep{Biver2019}.
-The organic abundances in short period Jupiter family comets (JFCs) do not differ significantly from Oort cloud comets; however there are lesser measurements of organics available for JFCs, because they generally exhibit comparatively lower activity.
+There are two main reasons for choosing these comets.
+First, all these four comets show high production rates near perihelion \citep{Combi2014, Combi2018, Combi2019} which will make coma chemistry more competitive and second, there was detection of a lot of organic molecules in these comets, while sensitive upper limits were obtained for some other organics.
+Also, most comets' relative abundances of complex organic molecules vary within one order of magnitude \citep{Biver2019}.
+The organic abundances in short-period Jupiter family comets (JFCs) do not differ significantly from Oort cloud comets; however, there are lesser measurements of organics available for JFCs, because they generally exhibit comparatively lower activity.
+Therefore these four comets can be used as templates for other comets.

-The close approach to Earth of C/1996 B2 led to a significant improvement in our knowledge of cometary compositions, with the first cometary identifications of hydrogen isocyanide (\ch{HNC}), isocyanic acid (\ch{HNCO}) and acetonitrile (\ch{CH3CN}) at millimetre wavelengths \citep{Dutrey1996,Irvine1996,Lis1997}, and the first IR detection of the hydrocarbons \ch{CH4}, \ch{C2H6} and \ch{C2H2} \citep{Brooke1996,Mumma1996}.
-The large organics namely formamide, ethylene glycol, and acetaldehyde were re-detected for the first time in the comets C/2012 F6 and C/2013 R1 after their discovery in comet Hale-Bopp \citep{Biver2014}.
-The spectral survey of C/2014 Q2 resulted in the first confirmed identification of \ch{C2H5OH} and \ch{CH2OHCHO} in a comet \citep{Biver2015}. \cite{DelloRusso2022} report on the abundances of several aliphatic hydrocarbons in C/2014 Q2, and present evidence of the detection of ethylene (\ch{C2H4}) in a comet from a ground-based facility for the first time.